Mounia-Agronomist-Datascientist/Agriwater/README.md

 * $u_2$ is the wind speed at 2m height.
 * $(e_s - e_a)$ represents the vapor pressure deficit.

-(Note : it exists a simplified alternative if needed : the Hargreaves equation that is less accurate but only needs temperatures).
+(Note : a simplified alternative exists if needed : the Hargreaves equation that is less accurate but only needs temperatures).

 - Reminder : (useful conversions used)
     - 1 mm = 1 L/m²